 With WooCommerce active on your site, you’ll see that a new post type called Products has been added to WordPress.
 To create the first item for your online store, click on the Add New item under the Products menu.

 From the Add New Product screen, you can enter the details of your product.
 WooCommerce lets you add a product title and description in the main content area.

 If you scroll down the page, there’s a space for adding a short product description that will be displayed on the category pages of your site and other areas, depending on your theme's settings.

-You can also upload a product image as well as a collection of images that are displayed as the product gallery.
+You can also upload a product image as well as a collection of images that are displayed in the product gallery.
 As with regular WordPress posts, you can use categories and tags to organize your products.

 Once you’ve entered the main product information, you can move onto configuring your product by locating the Product data box on the same page.